-Figure 12.14.
+Figure 12.27.
 Configuring Keepalived component under E-mail notification tab

-■ SMTP server:
+SMTP server:

-The IP address or domain name of SMTP server to use.
+It is the IP address or domain name of SMTP server to use.

-Optional port parameter can be added, the default value is 25.

-■ Notification email from:

-The information in the header field on the address the e-mail is received from.

-■ SMTP connect timeout:

-The SMTP server connection timeout in seconds.

-■ E-mail notification recipients:

-The list of e-mail addresses, where the notifications on the change of state shall be sent.
+- Notification email from: It is the information in the header field on the address the e-mail is received from. - SMTP connect timeout: It is the SMTP server connection timeout in seconds. - E-mail notification recipients: It is the list of e-mail addresses, where the notifications on the change of state shall be sent.